quickstrom/quickstrom/wtp.md

 These are the only two valid actions when in the $\textit{confirming}$ state.

-The following formula defines the /confirming/ state as the existence of an element $e$ returned by querying the current DOM for the CSS selector
-$\mathtt{confirm}$, that is visible and has the text content "Are you sure?".
+The following formula defines the $\textit{confirming}$ state as the existence of an element $e$ returned by querying the current DOM for the CSS selector $\mathtt{confirm}$, that is visible and has the text content "Are you sure?".

 \begin{equation}
 \mathit{confirming} = \exists e \in \mathit{query}(\mathtt{.confirm}) : \mathit{e}.\mathrm{visible} \wedge \mathit{e}.\mathrm{text} = \text{"Are you sure?"} \\